Ko Te Aokapurangi - Our very own, real life super woman

 One was the captive wife of Te Wera Hauraki.
 Her name was Te Aokapurangi.
 Te Wera was a respected rangatira and capable warrior general who showed respect and empathy to others who he felt warranted it.
 Te Aokapurangi was one such person.

-While travelling with the war party Te Aokapurangi exerts all attempts to lessen the inevitable blow to her people allowing the weapons of the NgaPuhi to stay off her Tapuika people as they journeyed down the into the Waihi estuary and along the Pongakawa.
+While travelling with the war party, Te Aokapurangi exerts all attempts to lessen the inevitable blow to her people allowing the weapons of the NgaPuhi to stay off her Tapuika people as they journeyed down into the Waihi estuary and along the Pongakawa.

 With a display of courage, she was able to hold the attention of the great chiefs and sway the hearts of the majority.
 It was agreed that she could attempt to remove those who had no part in the killing of Te Pae-o-te-rangi.